lumigo-io/opentelemetry-python-distro/README.md

 * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX='["regex1", "regex2"]'`: This option enables the filtering of client and server endpoints through regular expression searches.
 Fine-tune your settings via the following environment variables, which work in conjunction with `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX` for a specific span type:
   * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_SERVER` applies the regular expression search exclusively to server spans.
 Searching is performed against the following attributes on a span: `url.path` and `http.target`.
   * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_CLIENT` applies the regular expression search exclusively to client spans.
 Searching is performed against the following attributes on a span: `url.full` and `http.url`.

   For more information check out [Filtering http endpoints](#filtering-http-endpoints).

+#### Logging instrumentation

+* `LUMIGO_ENABLE_LOGS` - turns on the `logging` instrumentation.
+This instrumentation will capture log-records logged by Python's `logging` builtin library, and send them to Lumigo.
+Logs emitted will also be correlated with the active span using a set of keys added to each logs-record (see [list](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html#module-opentelemetry.instrumentation.logging)).
+* `LUMIGO_DEBUG_LOGDUMP` - similar to `LUMIGO_DEBUG_SPANDUMP`, only for logs instead of spans.

 ### Execution Tags